Galarzaa90/NabBot/docs/admin_commands.md

 #/stalk
 This is one of the most important admin commands.
-It's composed of various subcommands that let the admins manage the users database.
+It's composed of various subcommands that let the admins manage the users database. **This command can only be used via private message.**

 ##/stalk add *username*
 Registers discord user in the database.